MdFarhan681/MdFarhan681/README.md

 Skills:  REACT / JS / HTML / CSS / C / Python

-- 🔭 I’m currently working on Telemedicine Project
+- 🔭 I’m currently working on Telemedicine Project for my university
+- 🌱 I'm a student of Khulna University of Engineering & Technology
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Next.js and Express.js
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Web Development
 - 📫 How to reach me: ishrakemon681@gmail.com